 Natural Hay Fever remedies

-Hayfever symptoms of runny noses, itchy eyes and sneezing can be debilitating and makes this time of the year miserable for many.
+Hayfever symptoms of runny noses, itchy eyes and sneezing can be debilitating and make this time of the year miserable for many.

 Antihistamines are freely available, but what if you would like to find more natural remedies?

-Here are three nutritional additions to your diet which may just help:
+Here are some nutritional additions to your diet which may just help:

 Quercetin